AnneHartebrodt/earth-ml-sensitivity/README.md

 1. Predict mutant nanobodies with conserved function using nanoBert [4].

-2. Predict the 3D structure of the wildtype and mutant nanobodies using AlphFold2 (https://neurosnap.ai/service/AlphaFold2) [5].
+2. Predict the 3D structure of the wildtype and mutant nanobodies using AlphaFold2 (https://neurosnap.ai/service/AlphaFold2) [5].

-3. Predict Tm for the mutant nanobodies using TEMPRO.
+3. Predict melting temperature for the mutant nanobodies using TEMPRO.

 4. Select putative thermostable mutant nanobodies.